yale-cpsc-419-templates/pset-1-template/README.md

 The output of your `luxdetails.py` program must be divided into several sections, each separated from the previous one by a single blank line.
 The header for a section must be on its own line
 Those sections are:
+* A section with header "Summary", containing a single-row table with the following column headers and content:
+    * "Accession No.", containing the accession number of the object
+    * "Date", containing the object's date
+    * "Place", containing the object's place
+    * "Department", containing the object's department
-* A section with header "Label", containing the object's label
+* A section with header "Label" containing the object's label
 * A section with header "Produced By", containing a table with details of all agents that produced this object.
     The table must have the following column headers and content:
-    * "Part", containing the part of the production carried out by each agent
+    * "Part", containing the part(s) of the production carried out by each agent
     * "Name", containing the name of each agent
     * "Nationalities", containing all nationalities of each agent, each on its own line
     * "Timespan", containing the *year* of each agent's `begin_date` and the *year* of each agent's `end_date`, separated by an *en dash* character ('&ndash;', `"\u2013"`)
         * Some agents are still alive/active; in those cases the Timespan column must contain text such as "1967&ndash;"
-* A section with label "Metadata", containing a single-row table with the following column headers and content:
-    * "Accession No.", containing the accession number of the object
-    * "Date", containing the object's date
-    * "Place", containing the object's place
+    * This list must be sorted in ascending order of agent name, then part, and finally by nationality
-* A section with header "Classification", containing a comma-separated list of all classifiers for the object
+* A section with header "Classified As", containing a list of all classifiers for the object, with one per line
+  * This list must be sorted in ascending order of the classifier name
 * A section with header "Information", containing a table of all `references` to the object, with two columns: "Type" and "Content" (with the obvious values)

 > **Note**: Some reference contents contain HTML-like content.